Abdullahsaleh203/V-Nature/USER_GUIDE.md

 ### Contacting Support

-If you encounter any issues not covered in this guide, please contact the V-Natural support team:
+If you encounter any issues not covered in this guide, please contact the V-Nature support team:

-- Email: support@V-Natural.com
+- Email: support@V-Nature.com
 - Phone: +20
 - Hours: Monday to Friday, 9:00 AM to 5:00 PM EST